Who we are

 (he/him)

-Chris is honoured to be joining Yellow Beacon as a volunteer.
-With a background in acting, and now moving into counselling, he has had extensive experience with understanding the workings of the mind-body connection, our relationship to others and the space we embody.
-Chris has always been passionate about supporting mental and emotional wellbeing, especially through compassionate, trauma-informed approaches.
+Chris is currently training in Trauma-Responsive Mindfulness and Counselling using the person centred approach, at Salford University.
+With a background in acting, he has had extensive experience with understanding the workings of the mind-body connection, our relationship to others and the space we embody.

 His initial pull into acting was indeed to learn, and fully understand, the inner workings of human behaviour – what essentially makes us tick and makes us who we are.
 Driven by a deep need to further understand himself.

 Through a number of years of therapy, and various wellbeing modalities tried and tested, Chris’s hunger to feel better and be happy really ran through the core of who he was, which inspired him to take the path himself.
-He is currently undergoing training to become a counsellor using the person centered approach.

 Read More